wsydney76/craft4-ddev-starter/README.md

 * change color values to match your custom color schema.
-* `hasDarkHeader = false / hasDarkFooter = false` if you do not want a dark background for header/footer
-* set `borderRadius` values to 0 if you do not want to use rounded corners for images
+* `hasDarkHeader = false / hasDarkFooter = false` if you do not want a dark background for header/footer `borderRadius` values are set to 0.
+Uncomment this if you want to use rounded corners for images

 ### Fonts